Great Lakes (band)

 Great Lakes is an American rock and roll band formed in Athens, Georgia, United States, in 1996.
-The band was formed by Ben Crum, James Huggins, & Dan Donahue.
+The band was formed by Ben Crum, Jamey Huggins, & Dan Donahue.
 Great Lakes were among the second wave of bands included in The Elephant Six Collective.

 History

 The debut self titled album Great Lakes was recorded 1996–1999 on Crum's 1/2" 8-track tape machine in their home studio in Athens, Georgia.
 It was released in 2000 on Kindercore/Elephant 6.
-The group consisted of founders Ben Crum, Dan Donahue, & James Higgins III, with a bevvy of supporting players from the Athens/E6 music scene.
-After relocating to Athens, Ga from Birmingham, Alabama, the trio met like minded musicians in fellow Athens bands like Elf Power, Olivia Tremor Control, Neutral Milk Hotel, and Of Montreal.
+The group consisted of founders Ben Crum, Dan Donahue, & James Huggins III, with a bevvy of supporting players from the Athens/E6 music scene.
+After relocating to Athens, Ga from Birmingham, Alabama, the trio met like minded musicians in fellow Athens bands like Elf Power, Olivia Tremor Control, Neutral Milk Hotel, and of Montreal.
 Great Lakes grew from a three piece recording project to a full-blown rotating ‘mini- orchestra’ featuring over 12 musicians for the recording sessions & live tours for the first two albums.
 By the third release Donahue and Crum had moved to New York, and the band entered a new phase.
 By 2008, Crum was solely at the helm, and had assembled a Brooklyn-based lineup of the band that would continue playing together for over a decade.
 Crum discusses this shift in an interview with Dagger Zine: